Skin Deep (Once Upon a Time): In the characters' past

 As Belle walks down the road towards her village, she encounters the Evil Queen (Lana Parrilla), who asks her if she is running from someone.
 Belle admits the man she is leaving is consumed by evil, yet she still loves him.
 The Evil Queen offers the solution: true love's kiss will break the curse.
-Belle returns to Rumplestiltskin's castle, where the Dark One initially feigns nonchalance but then asks why she came back to him.
+Belle returns to Rumpelstiltskin's castle, where the Dark One initially feigns nonchalance but then asks why she came back to him.
 She replies that she wasn't going to return, but something changed her mind.
 After a moment of silence between the two, they share a true love's kiss.
 The magic starts to turn him back into an ordinary man (shown through a change in the pallor of his skin), but he becomes furious and breaks off the kiss, accusing Belle of conspiring with the Evil Queen to rob him of his powers.
-Rumplestiltskin rages that no one will ever love him, and the Evil Queen will never be able to take away his power.
+Rumpelstiltskin rages that no one will ever love him, and the Evil Queen will never be able to take away his power.
 He throws Belle in his dungeon and begins destroying all of his breakable possessions, but even in his anger, he cannot bring himself to destroy the chipped teacup.

 Finally, he orders Belle to leave his castle, claiming that his magic is more important to him than she is.
 Belle refuses to believe this and admonishes him for being too cowardly to believe that she can love him.
 She warns him that he will regret his actions, and all he'll have is an empty heart - and a chipped cup.

 A month later, the Evil Queen pays a visit to the Dark Castle.
-Rumplestiltskin informs her that her deception with Belle failed, and that the Evil Queen will never be more powerful than him.
+Rumpelstiltskin informs her that her deception with Belle failed, and that the Evil Queen will never be more powerful than him.
 The Evil Queen counters that she had nothing to do with Belle's actions (although she prodded her into trying true love's kiss, Belle's feelings for him were genuine).
-She then lies to him that upon Belle's return home, she was shunned by her village for her association with Rumplestiltskin and Gaston's disappearance (which is Rumplestiltskin's fault).
+She then lies to him that upon Belle's return home, she was shunned by her village for her association with Rumpelstiltskin and Gaston's disappearance (which is Rumpelstiltskin's fault).
 According to the Evil Queen, Belle was subsequently imprisoned and tortured by her father, leading her to commit suicide by jumping from her tower prison.
-Rumplestiltskin is devastated, and the loss leads him to remove a treasured gold chalice from its display pedestal, replacing it with the chipped cup.
+Rumpelstiltskin is devastated, and the loss leads him to remove a treasured gold chalice from its display pedestal, replacing it with the chipped cup.
 He mourns his loss upon the Evil Queen's departure.